skogsbaer/text-slides/README.md

 ### Syntax highlighting themes

 Pandoc comes with a couple of builtin themes for syntax highlighting.
-The default used by text-slides is the `haddock` theme.
+The default used by text-slides is the `pygments` theme.
 Here's how to use a different theme:

 * Use the commandline option `--syntax-theme=NAME_OF_THEME|FILE`.
 * Place the definition of your theme in `syntax-highlighting.theme`,